Biden's new abortion ad features woman who says she almost died because of Texas ban - ExBulletin

 The couple told NBC News in February that they planned to move their frozen embryos out of Texas in case the state stopped providing in vitro fertilization services.
 The report said she was suing Texas after nearly dying when doctors delayed her medically necessary abortion.

-Biden and Democrats hope the Supreme Court's decision to overturn the landmark 1973 Roe ruling will benefit them at the November polls, just as the key issue of reproductive rights helped the party's candidates in the midterm elections of 2022.
+Biden and Democrats hope the Supreme Court's decision to overturn the landmark 1973 ruling will benefit them in the November election, just as the key issue of reproductive rights helped the party's candidates in the 2022 midterm elections .

 |